Loading

 Outlines | Guides

 To do this, I needed to study the proportions of the human body like all serious artists do.
 This led me to a great deal of study into the artistic theory of what proportions should be used where and when.
 I wanted it to follow the stylization of many common animation styles while also not straying too far from natural proportions.
 I took reference from multiple photos of real people (including myself), multiple examples from already existing characters from media, medical anatomy diagrams, and the golden ratio.
-In the end, I ended up with a proportion outline that I was happy with.
+In the end, I ended up with a proportion guide that I was happy with.

 It took many more calculations and artistic choices than I was expecting but I'm glad I did it because I now have a guide that I can reuse on many future projects.